-Public accounting firms are looking to hire throughout the coming year — not just in preparation for tax season — and at all levels, according to Robert Half's latest Salary Guide.
-Job growth is healthy, the demand is high and the salary increases are significant for all public accounting jobs, from bookkeepers to senior directors.
+Public accounting firms are looking to hire throughout the coming year — not just in preparation for tax season.
+Job growth is healthy, and there's a high demand for top talent in public accounting jobs at all levels.

-Hiring managers are looking, especially, for candidates with three or more years of experience in tax and audit, according to the Salary Guide.
-Entry-level professionals are also enjoying increased opportunities, and many public accounting firms continue to recruit top students while they are still in college.
+Public accounting firms are taking advantage of every available recruiting strategy — from employee referrals to wooing back former staff, according to the 2018 Robert Half Salary Guide.
+Both experienced CPAs and entry-level professionals are enjoying increased opportunities, and many public accounting firms continue to recruit top students while they are still in college.

-While public accounting jobs traditionally don't share the same work-life balance that private accounting positions offer, some firms have started to introduce job-sharing and flexible work arrangements to attract top talent.
-To improve retention, many organizations also are providing their best performers with bonuses, raises, promotions, increased vacation time, and mentoring and professional development programs.
+While public accounting jobs traditionally don't share the same work-life balance that private accounting positions offer, some firms have started to introduce compressed workweeks, telecommuting and flexible work schedules.
+To improve retention, many organizations also are providing their best performers with bonuses, raises, promotions, increased vacation time, mentoring and professional development programs.